Interview by Tony Cho

 Thinking about the space and the embeddedness of the interactant is a fascinating step after working on projects which only lived online. metaLAB Harvard is a robust research platform in this respect of making such installations possible.

 I still have one or two more projects that are in the making, which align with my previous two projects Artificial Senses and the Distinction Machine.
 All of these pieces have in common that they question the medium of the computer and, with that, the latest developments in data mining and artificial intelligence.
 From there on, I have some loose ideas around data, visualization, and investigative operations but no specific projects yet.

 What is your chief enemy of creativity?

-Sometimes I think travelling is the biggest ally of creativity just until the point I realize that I’m getting very little done while I’m away from my studio.
-Just now I’m packing for three major exhibitions at the Cooper Hewitt in New York, the Wro Arts Center in Wrocław Poland, and a show at the Ars Electronica Center.
+Sometimes I think travelling is the biggest ally of creativity just until the point I realise that I’m getting very little done while I’m away from my studio.
+Just now, I’m packing for three major exhibitions at the Cooper Hewitt in New York, the Wro Arts Center in Wrocław, Poland, and a show at the Ars Electronica Center.
 Many new things will come up during my travels, but I’m already looking forward to having some calm days in my studio space.

 You couldn’t live without…

 Curiosity is what drives all my projects.
 Without having the urge to inquire about something, I wouldn’t do any of the things I do.
 Curiosity is what turns work into desire.